Hilaire Belloc

-Joseph Hilaire Pierre René Belloc (/hɪˈlɛər ˈbɛlək/ hil-AIR BEL-ək, /alsousb@ˈlɒk/ bə-LOK; /fr/; 27 July 1870 – 16 July 1953) was a French-English writer, politician, and historian.
-Belloc was also an orator, poet, sailor, satirist, writer of letters, soldier, and political activist.
-Belloc was considered one of the most versatile authors of the 20th century.
+Joseph Hilaire Pierre René Belloc (Note: /hɪˈlɛər ˈbɛlək/ hil-AIR BEL-ək, /alsousb@ˈlɒk/ bə-LOK; /fr/) (27 July 1870 – 16 July 1953) was a French-English writer and political activist.
+Belloc was considered one of the most versatile authors of the 20th century, producing essays on history, politics and economics as well as poetry, travelogues and satire.
 His Catholicism had a strong effect on his works.

-Belloc became a naturalised British subject in 1902 while retaining his French citizenship.
+Born in France, Belloc became a naturalised British subject in 1902 while retaining his French citizenship.
 While attending Oxford University, he served as President of the Oxford Union.
 From 1906 to 1910, he served as one of the few Catholic members of the British Parliament.
+Belloc was staunchly opposed to both capitalism and communism, and he was one of the founders of distributism, an economic theory advocating widespread local ownership of property.

 Belloc was a noted disputant, with a number of feuds.
-He was also a close friend and collaborator of G. K. Chesterton.
-George Bernard Shaw, a friend and frequent debate opponent of both Belloc and Chesterton, dubbed the pair the "Chesterbelloc".
+He was also a close friend and collaborator of G. K. Chesterton; George Bernard Shaw, a friend and frequent debate opponent of both Belloc and Chesterton, dubbed the pair "the Chesterbelloc".
 Belloc's writings encompassed religious poetry and comic verse for children.
 His widely sold Cautionary Tales for Children included "Jim, who ran away from his nurse, and was eaten by a lion" and "Matilda, who told lies and was burned to death".
 He wrote historical biographies and numerous travel works, including The Path to Rome (1902).